Zoodles with Shrimp and Tomatoes: A Light, Flavorful Meal

 One thing I still need to work on is my sleep, especially lately with my eight-month-old teething.
 She’s been needing extra comfort, whether it’s cuddles, teething rings, or soothing bedtime routines to help ease the pain.
 Unfortunately, these disruptions have been impacting my own sleep, leaving me feeling more tired despite my commitment to my workouts.
 I’ve been sticking to my routine, aiming for four workouts per week, with a total goal of three hours.
 Peloton has been my best purchase for this journey; I love the bike, and with the app, I can track my workouts like elliptical and treadmill sessions.
 It’s been a huge help, but balancing everything with the lack of sleep has definitely been a challenge.

 But now, let’s dive into the recipe I’ve been loving lately—Zoodles with Shrimp and Tomatoes.
 This dish is light, quick, and full of flavor.
 It’s a healthy alternative to pasta, packed with nutritious ingredients like zucchini, shrimp, and tomatoes.
-If you’re like me and enjoy pasta but want something lighter, this recipe is a great option.
-Plus, zucchini is low in calories, fat, and sugar, and high in fiber and vitamin C. And since I absolutely love zucchini (I eat it practically every day!), I knew this recipe was meant for me.
+If you’re looking for a lighter take on pasta, this recipe is perfect.
+Plus, zucchini is low in calories, fat, and sugar, while being high in fiber and vitamin C. Since I’m a huge fan of zucchini (I eat it practically every day!), I knew this recipe was a winner.

 Frequently Asked Questions